LorenzaVolponi/trem-ai-radio-verse/disclaimers.md

 - **Icecast**: Streaming can be provided by [Icecast](https://github.com/xiph/Icecast-server) (GPL License).
 - **Shoutcast**: Alternatively, streaming may use [Shoutcast](https://www.shoutcast.com/) (proprietary license).
 - **FFmpeg**: Audio processing relies on [FFmpeg](https://ffmpeg.org/) (LGPL/GPL License).
 - **suno-api**: Example API client for Suno, available under the BSD-3-Clause license.
+It enables fetching trending tracks from Suno.

 Ensure you review the respective licenses for each dependency and comply with all applicable laws when deploying this project.